gohugoio/hugoDocs/content/en/host-and-deploy/host-on-vercel/index.md

 ---
 title: Host on Vercel
-description: Host your site on Vercel.
+description: Host your project on Vercel.
 categories: []
 keywords: []
 ---